 Before going to the Philippine Embassy for authentication services, clients must ensure that the foreign-sourced documents must have been verified by the Ministry of Foreign Affairs of the source country (Indonesia), and affixed with a security seal and/or stamp, with a signature of a qualified official certifying its validity.
 If the foreign document is not in English, an official translation needs to be attached.

 Messengers or representatives intending to avail of authentication services are expected to be in possession of a letter of introduction (on company letterhead if applicable) signed by the document owner authorizing the representative to transact with the embassy.

 Once accepted by the Philippine Embassy for authentication, the documents can be released after five (5) working days.
 This is under the presumption that a specimen signature of the foreign official is on record.
 If a specimen signature of the foreign official is not available at the Philippine Embassy, the document will be held pending for release until a specimen is received officially from the Ministry of Foreign Affairs or returned to the applicant.

-2. Original and photocopy of the foreign-sourced document to be authenticated.
+2. Submit the original and photocopy of the legalized foreign-sourced document to be authenticated by the Philippine Embassy.